J.E.R.: Classic Dalek, 'Eddy'

 How it was done...

-Each hemisphere has a flange around it's circumference, which sits flat against the inside of the skirt panels, stopping the hemispheres from falling through.
+Each hemisphere has a flange around the circumference, which sits flat against the inside of the skirt panels, stopping the hemispheres from falling through.

 The insides of the shoulder section are pictured here.
 Much of the wiring is visible, along with the clamping plates which keep the ball joints in position, while allowing them to move around freely during operation.